Year Released: 1992

 Joely Richardson, who would become Neeson’s sister-in-law 2 years later, shines as Sunflower’s niece, a German socialite also working as an Allied agent.
 Blond and beautiful, she is as bubbly as champagne and injects a devil may care frivolity into the dangerous mission.

-It’s still winter and we need all the frivolity we can get, so why not download this from Netflix and indulge in some genuine American escapism for a while.
-It beats driving through the snow or traffic to see some of the drivel that is playing at the cinema right now.
+With now we need all the frivolity we can get, so why stream this sleeper and indulge in some genuine American escapism for a while.
+It beats driving through the traffic to see what is playing at the cinema right now.

 Linda lands her unlikely mission behind enemy lines with a combination of personality and passion, as well as the cooking skills taught to her by her German grandmother